MaterializeInc/materialize/doc/user/content/sql/create-role.md

 ## Details

+Unlike PostgreSQL,

+- Materialize does not support the `LOGIN` and `SUPERUSER` attributes for `CREATE ROLE`.

-Unlike PostgreSQL, Materialize derives the `LOGIN` and `SUPERUSER` attributes for a role during authentication, every time that role tries to connect.
-Therefore, you cannot specify either attribute when creating a new role.
-Additionally, we do not support the `CREATE USER` command, because it implies a `LOGIN` attribute for the role.
+  - Instead, Materialize derives the `LOGIN` and `SUPERUSER` attributes for a role during authentication every time that role tries to connect.

+  - Materialize does not support the `CREATE USER` command as the command implies a `LOGIN` attribute for the role.

+- Materialize implicitly uses `INHERIT` for the `CREATE USER` command.
+That is, `CREATE ROLE <name>` and `CREATE ROLE <name> WITH INHERIT` are equivalent.

+- Materialize does not support the `NOINHERIT` attribute for `CREATE ROLE`.

-Unlike PostgreSQL, Materialize does not currently support `NOINHERIT`.
+- Materialize does not support `SET ROLE`.

+- Materialize does not use role attributes to determine a role's ability to create top level objects such as databases and other roles.
+Instead, Materialize uses system level privileges.
+See [GRANT PRIVILEGE](../grant-privilege) for more details.

+### Restrictions

 You may not specify redundant or conflicting sets of options.
 For example, Materialize will reject the statement `CREATE ROLE ...
 INHERIT INHERIT`.

-Unlike PostgreSQL, Materialize does not use role attributes to determine a role's ability to create top level objects such as databases and other roles.
-Instead, Materialize uses system level privileges.
-See [GRANT PRIVILEGE](../grant-privilege) for more details.
+## Privileges

+The privileges required to execute this statement are:

+- `CREATEROLE` privileges on the system.

 ## Examples